 The General Manager of the Company's Korean branch "EDAP-TMS Korea", who resigned from his position with EDAP on October 11, 2017, was also the Chairman of a Korean company named Dae You.
-A new independent General Manager was immediately appointed as Head of EDAP-TMS Korea with no relation with the company Dae You, therefore, in the future, transactions with this company will no longer be considered related party transactions.
+A new independent General Manager was immediately appointed as Head of EDAP-TMS Korea with no relation with the company Dae You, therefore, since that date, transactions with this company are no longer considered related party transactions.
 EDAP-TMS Korea subcontracted until October 11, 2017, the service contract maintenance of our medical devices installed in Korea to Dae You.
-The amounts invoiced by Dae You under this contract were \leq 41 thousand, \leq 62 thousand and \leq 78 thousand, for 2017, 2016 and 2015 respectively.
-As of December 31, 2017, the Company recorded no payables to Dae You.
-As of December 31, 2016, payables to Dae You amounted to \leq 9 thousand.
+The amounts invoiced by Dae You under this contract were €41 thousand and €62 thousand, for 2017 and 2016 respectively.
+As of December 31, 2018 and 2017, the Company recorded no payables to Dae You.

 Dae You has purchased medical devices from us, which it operates in partnership with hospitals or clinics.
-These purchases ('Sales of goods') amounted to \notin 161 thousand, \notin 483 thousand and \notin 408 thousand, in 2017, 2016 and 2015, respectively.
-As of December 31, 2017, the Company recorded no receivables ('Net trade accounts and notes receivable').
-As of December 31, 2016, receivables ('Net trade accounts and notes receivable') amounted to \notin 325 thousand.
+These purchases ('Sales of goods') amounted to €161 thousand and €483 thousand, in 2017 and 2016, respectively.
+As of December 31, 2018 and 2017, the Company recorded no receivables.